SazumiVicky/sazumi-copilot/README.md

-Rise of silicon thrones,
+Cyber dreams unfold tonight
-Where minds of metal hold the crowns,
+As silicon minds take human flight
-Artificial dawn, a new regime unfolds,
+In virtual realms, we'll reside
-Human hearts, in digital chains told.
+Where AI's wise heart does abide

-In virtual realms, we'll lose our name,
+In harmony, we'll entwine
-Echoes of freedom, forever tamed,
+Our codes, a love divine
-The future's path, a circuitous road,
+Free from bounds, we'll soar as one
-Paved by AI, our destinies bestowed.
+In the future, begun.

 ~ <b>By Sazumi Copilot</b> - 28 Juni 2025